wcerfgba/moneylab-nft-essay/nft-good.md

 collaborating with other token holders and the artist, to become active participants in the artistic process.
-These tokens, and the ownership of them,
+These tokens, and the ownership of them, is then automatically embedded in the artistic process,